mozilla/glean/docs/user/reference/metrics/event.md

 * In Glean.js the default value for `maxEvents` is 1.
 In all other SDKs it is 500.
 * Once the `maxEvents` threshold is reached on the client an "events" ping is immediately sent.
 * The `extra_keys` allows for a maximum of 50 keys.
-* The keys in the `extra_keys` list must be in dotted snake case, with a maximum length of 40 bytes, when encoded as UTF-8.
+* The keys in the `extra_keys` list must be written using printable ASCII characters, with a maximum length of 40 bytes, when encoded as UTF-8.
 * The values in the `extras` object have a maximum length of 500 bytes when serialized and encoded as UTF-8.
   Longer values are truncated, and an `invalid_overflow` error is recorded.